kaotic227/HamBot/README.md

 # HamBot
-A meme discord bot originally made for Mickeyds11's server
+basically a simp discord bot

 How to use
-simply open up config.json in your IDE/notepad and change the value of token to your token then install all the dependencies in NPM besides node.js obviously.
+install dependencies in node.js version 12

 Dependencies

-node.js

 discord.io
 discord.js
 cheerio